 Jidōsha Kensa Tōrokuseido, better referred to as Shaken, is the inspection registration system in Japan designed for all vehicles over 250cc in size.
 It is one of the most stringent inspection systems in the world.

-It was invented to insure compliance and safety of all vehicles on the road as well as to prevent illegal modifications.
+It was invented to ensure compliance and safety of all vehicles on the road as well as to prevent illegal modifications.
 The process to pass a Shaken inspection has many steps.

 First cars are registered by appointment and vehicles are required to have mandatory insurance.
 Premiums can be as much as 10 times higher than the U.S.